 Argentina

 You didn’t think Lionel Messi and company were out of the list, right?
 The reigning champs are +800 after winning the 2022 edition and the 2024 Copa America.
+Argentina is listed at +800 odds to win the 2026 FIFA World Cup.
+While expectations are high for the defending champions, there are concerns about the age of their squad.
 You may be wondering why they aren’t atop the board, and that’s because some of the heroes won’t be at their best in 2026, including Angel Di Maria, Emiliano Martinez, and Messi.
 Even younger players like Rodrigo de Paul, who left Atletico Madrid to play for Inter Miami, won’t be the same.
 The rhythm and the intensity between MLS and a European league are very different.

 Even so, head coach Lionel Scaloni has done an excellent job keeping a winning mentality.
 Also, younger players like Franco Mastantuono (Real Madrid) and Claudio Echeverri (Bayer Leverkusen) can be the breath of fresh air that Argentina desperately needs.